-Although the project will create additional activity in the area, the project will be required to comply with all noise policies and mitigation measures identified within the Fresno General Plan and MEIR as well as the noise ordinance of the FMC.
+The immediate vicinity consists of primarily residential users to the north, east, and south directions, which have similar noise level requirements during the day.
+There are light industrial uses to the west that may have some impact on noise.
+Although the project will create additional activity in the area, the project will be required to comply with all noise policies from the Fresno General Plan, mitigation measures identified within the MEIR as well as the noise ordinance of the FMC.